jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/training-models/index.md

 frogml models build --model-id <model-id> --gpu-compatible .
 ```

-### Discovering GPU Cores
+### Discover GPU Cores

-To see which GPUs were provided on your build machine, print the number of available GPUs:
+▶ **To see which GPUs were provided on your build machine, print the number of available GPUs:**

 ```
 # catboost